Live booking a multi-family trip to Europe

 I just got a text from my brother asking if we can add his girlfriend to the trip.
 That’s quite funny because I tripled checked with him before booking everything below, and he was still hesitant.
 Anyways, this makes for a great challenge.
 I now need to keep my eye out for any deals for 3 people in biz US to EU, or try very very very hard to get a hold of air canada aeroplan’s customer service (my call log for this is hilarious back and forth of missed calls).

 Update - got off the phone with Aeroplan and they mentioned for the same itinerary they do not have any award space.
 Sad, but expected.
 I will continue my search.
 I navigated back to seats.aero and looked around and saw decent availability from east coast to Europe, but ideally we all take the same flight to the same place from the west coast.
+I set an alert on roame and ended up snagging Air France KLM SFO -> MUC -> LIS for 100k Flying Blue miles (transfer from Amex).
+This will be a good backup in case another alert provides SEA to LIS with up to one layover.

 I also started to look at hotels in Paris - our final leg of the trip.
 I found some interesting comparisons for the same hotel on different partners all through Citi points.
 Citi supports both IPrefer and Choice Priviledges.
 And you can interestingly book a Preferred hotel through both chains!
 Citi to Preferred is 1000:4000 and Citi to Choice is 1000:2000.
 The hotel that caught my eye was Castille Paris - Starhotels Collezione.